-Radiation can also cause similar changes in the intestine.
-When there is rectal irritation or bleeding, it is called radiation proctitis.
-This is sometimes treated with enemas that contain a steroid (like hydrocortisone) or suppositories that contain an anti-inflammatory.
+Radiation can also cause irritation in the intestine.
+Rectal irritation or bleeding is called radiation proctitis.
+It's sometimes treated with enemas that contain a steroid (like hydrocortisone) or suppositories that contain an anti-inflammatory.

 Radiation can irritate the vagina, leading to discomfort and drainage (a discharge).
-This is called radiation vaginitis and if it occurs, your radiation doctor may recommend douching with a dilute solution of hydrogen peroxide.
+This is called radiation vaginitis.
+If it occurs, the doctor may recommend douching with a dilute solution of hydrogen peroxide.
 When the irritation is severe, open sores can develop in the vagina, which may need to be treated with an estrogen cream.

 Radiation can also lead to low blood counts, causing anemia (low red blood cells) and leukopenia (low white blood cells).
 The blood counts usually return to normal within a few weeks after radiation is stopped.

-Long-term side effects: Radiation therapy may cause changes to the lining of the vagina leading to vaginal dryness.
+Radiation therapy may cause changes to the lining of the vagina leading to vaginal dryness.
 This is more common after vaginal brachytherapy than after pelvic radiation therapy.
 In some cases scar tissue can form in the vagina.
-The scar tissue can make the vagina shorter or more narrow (called vaginal stenosis), which can make sex (vaginal intercourse) painful.
+The scar tissue can make the vagina shorter or more narrow (called vaginal stenosis), which can make sex (vaginal penetration) painful.
 A woman can help prevent this problem by stretching the walls of her vagina several times a week.
-This can be done by having sexual intercourse 3 to 4 times a week or by using a vaginal dilator (a plastic or rubber tube used to stretch out the vagina).
-Still, vaginal dryness and pain with intercourse can be a long-term side effect of radiation.
+This can be done by having sex 3 to 4 times a week or by using a vaginal dilator (a plastic or rubber tube used to stretch out the vagina).
+Still, vaginal dryness and pain with sex can be long-term side effects of radiation.
 Some centers have physical therapists who specialize in pelvic floor therapy which can help to treat these vaginal symptoms and sometimes improve sexual function.
-You should ask your physician about this if you are bothered by these problems.
-You can also find some helpful information in Sexuality for the Woman With Cancer.
+Ask your doctor about this if you are bothered by these problems.
+You can also find some helpful information in Sex and the Woman With Cancer.

 Pelvic radiation can damage the ovaries, resulting in premature menopause.
-However, this is not an issue for most women who are being treated for endometrial cancer because they have already gone through menopause, either naturally or as a result of surgery to treat the cancer (hysterectomy and removal of the ovaries).
+This is not an issue for most women treated for endometrial cancer because they have already gone through menopause, either naturally or as a result of surgery to treat the cancer (hysterectomy and removal of the ovaries).

-Pelvic radiation therapy can also lead to a blockage of the fluid draining from the leg.
-This can lead to severe swelling, known as lymphedema.
+Pelvic radiation therapy can also lead to blockages that keep fluid from draining out of the leg.
+This can lead to severe swelling, called lymphedema.
 Lymphedema is a long-term side effect; it doesn't go away after radiation is stopped.
-In fact it may not appear for several months after treatment ends.
+In fact it may not start for several months or even years after treatment ends.
 This side effect is more common if pelvic lymph nodes were removed during surgery to remove the cancer.
 There are specialized physical therapists who can help treat this.
-It is important to begin treatment early if you develop it.
-For more information, read the Lymphedema section.
+It's important to start treatment right away if you develop it.
+To learn more, see Lymphedema.

-Radiation to the pelvis can also weaken the bones, leading to fractures of the hips or pelvic bones.
-It is important that women who have had endometrial cancer contact their doctor right away if they have pelvic pain.
-Such pain might be caused by a fracture, recurrent cancer, or other serious conditions.
+Radiation to the pelvis can weaken the bones, leading to fractures of the hips or pelvic bones.
+It's important that women who have had endometrial cancer contact their doctor right away if they have pelvic pain.
+Such pain might be caused by a fracture, recurrent cancer (cancer that's come back after treatment), or other serious conditions.